Counterfactual Explanations for Hypergraph Neural Networks: Experimental Setup

 \subsection{Implementation Details}

 We run all experiments on a machine equipped with an AMD Ryzen 9 7900 12-Core Processor and an NVIDIA GeForce RTX 4090 GPU.
 Our implementation is based on the PyTorch Geometric framework.
-We implemented both variants of the method using dense matrices, similarly to CF-GNNExplainer~\cite{CF-GNNExplainer}, denoted with $\text{CF-HyperGNNExplainer}_{\text{dense}}$.

-To further improve the speed of our method, we implemented a version designed for sparse matrices using the COO format, denoted with $\text{CF-HyperGNNExplainer}_{\text{sparse}}$.
+We implemented our method using sparse matrices with the COO format.
 The COO format stores only the non-zero elements of a matrix along with their coordinates, which is particularly efficient for the hypergraph incidence matrices, which are typically very sparse.
-This version is designed to be faster and more memory-efficient, compared to the traditional dense version.
-The code is publicly available on GitHub\footnote{\url{https://anonymous.4open.science/r/CF-HyperGNNExplainer-0716}}.
+The code is publicly available on GitHub\footnote{\url{https://anonymous.4open.science/r/CF-HyperGNNExplainer-0716/README.md}}.